-The medical malpractice law firm of Fitzgerald & Fitzgerald has been handling obstetrician malpractice claims for more than 30 years.
-Many of these claims resulted in multi-million-dollar jury verdicts and settlements, including the top medical malpractice verdict in the nation in 2002--$94.8 Million (Lawyers Weekly, USA).
+The Fitzgerald medical malpractice law firms have handled hundreds of obstetrician malpractice claims since they were founded in 1971.
+Many of these claims resulted in multi-million-dollar jury verdicts and settlements, including the top medical malpractice verdict in the nation in 2002–$94.8 Million (Lawyers Weekly, USA).

 FREE CONSULTATION 1-800-323-9900 (toll-free) or Submit the online consultation form

 WHAT IS OBSTETRICIAN MALPRACTICE?